wthomson/FitHome-docs/PlugE.md

 # Create Project
 Our project -PlugE-gets energy readings from the [TP-Link HS110 Smart Plug](https://smile.amazon.com/gp/product/B0178IC5ZY/ref=ppx_yo_dt_b_asin_title_o08_s00?ie=UTF8&psc=1)
 - Create the `pi@raspberrypi:~/projects/PlugE` directory.
-- Create a venv `python3  -m venv venv --prompt PlugE`
+- Create a venv `sudo python3  -m venv venv --prompt PlugE`
 - Activate the venv `source venv/bin/activate`
 - Note python being used `which python` (should be venv)
 # Copy Library
 - Copy directory `pyHS100` from [GitHub](https://github.com/GadgetReactor/pyHS100)
 # Open VS Code
 We use VS Code for our editor.
 After using SSHFS to mount the Rasp Pi directory into our filesystem, we go into the projects directory we created (`/home/pi/projects`), and opened the PlugE directory within VS Code.
 This way, we can edit/save in VS Code.

 # Environment Variables
 We create environment variables for:
 * the path to the python libraries